simone-ruggeri/Flourish/README.md

 | ![Plant Stage 1](screenshots/plant_stage_0_healthy.png) | ![Plant Stage 2](screenshots/plant_stage_1_healthy.png) | ![Plant Stage 3](screenshots/plant_stage_2_healthy.png) | ![Plant Stage 4](screenshots/plant_stage_3_healthy.png) | ![Plant Stage 5](screenshots/plant_stage_4_healthy.png) |
 |:------------------------------------------------------:|:------------------------------------------------------:|:------------------------------------------------------:|:------------------------------------------------------:|:------------------------------------------------------:|

-## Features
-- 🌱 **Virtual Plant System** – A plant that grows or withers depending on the user's healthy habits.
-- 💧 **Habit Tracking** – Positive activities such as meditation, breathing exercises, or physical activity generate "water drops" used to maintain the plant's health.
-- 📅 **Weekly Activity Calendar** – Users can register completed activities and monitor their weekly consistency.
-- 😴 **Sleep Tracking** – Daily sleep quality tracking.
-- 😊 **Mood Journal** – Users can record their mood multiple times a day using expressive icons.
-- 📊 **Statistics Dashboard** – Interactive charts showing the distribution of completed activities and trends in mood and sleep over time.
-- 🧘 **Mindfulness Section** – Guided breathing exercises to support relaxation and focus.

-## Tech Stack
-- **Kotlin** – main programming language for the application logic
-- **Jetpack Compose** – declarative UI toolkit used to build the entire interface
-- **Room** – local database used for storing user activities, mood, and sleep data
-- **DataStore** – used for managing user preferences
-- **Koin** – dependency injection framework
-- **MPAndroidChart** – library used to visualize mood and sleep trends
-- **Lottie** – used to integrate lightweight animations into the UI

-## Architecture
-The application follows the **MVVM (Model–View–ViewModel)** architecture pattern to ensure a clear separation between UI, business logic, and data management.

-- **View**: Built using Jetpack Compose components.
-- **ViewModel**: Manages UI state and business logic.
-- **Model**: Handles data persistence using Room and DataStore.

-Dependency Injection is implemented using **Koin**, enabling a modular and maintainable architecture.

 ## Author
 [Simone Ruggeri](github.com/simone-ruggeri)